The Big Five

 • Role models: high on every Big 5 trait other than neuroticism

-Things That Affect Personality Traits
+What Things Affect Personality Traits?

 Studies indicate that both biological and environmental factors contribute to the formation of our personalities.
 Research on twins indicates that both genetic and environmental factors contribute to the development of the five personality traits.